Non-trivial Solutions of $Aa^p+Bb^p=Cc^3$ over Number Fields: Properties of Galois representations

 The following results are very technical results relating eigenforms to elliptic curves.
 Not everything is known about this connection (over general number fields) so this is where the conjectures come in.
-The following Proposition is \cite[Proposition 2.1]{SS} in which $\mathfrak{N}$ is an ideal of $\mathcal{O}_K$.